-Whether you’ve been diagnosed with plantar fasciitis or simply suffer from foot pain that has yet to be diagnosed, there are several treatments available to you that can relieve your symptoms and help restore your natural gait.
+Whether you’ve been diagnosed with plantar fasciitis or simply suffer from foot pain that has yet to be diagnosed, there are several treatments available, such as custom Foot Orthotics, to you that can relieve your symptoms and help restore your natural gait.

 When you’re searching for the right treatment, there are two highly effective solutions you should be aware of, which include custom-made shoes and orthotics.
 Despite the similarities between these two treatments, they differ in a number of ways.
 This article offers a comprehensive guide about the differences between custom-made shoes and orthotics.